Register for the first Arqus webinar on English as a Medium of Instruction (EMI) for the academic year 2025-26!

 15 Oct 2025|

-15 Oct 2025The Arqus Alliance is pleased to announce the first webinar in its English-Medium Instruction (EMI) Seminar Series for the academic year 2025-2026, run by Maynooth University.
-The topic of this year’s series is: Effective assessment in English-taught programmes and classes.
+15 Oct 2025The Arqus Alliance is pleased to announce the first webinar in its English-Medium Instruction (EMI) Seminar Series for the academic year 2025-26, which is run by Maynooth University.
+The topic of this year’s series is effective assessment in English-taught programmes and classes.

 About the speaker

-Dr Pınar Koçer has over 16 years of experience teaching English as a foreign language at Tekirdag Namik Kemal University in Turkey and holds a Master and PhD degrees in English Language Teaching from Canakkale Onsekiz Mart University, Turkey.
+Dr Pınar Koçer has over 16 years of experience teaching English as a foreign language at Tekirdag Namik Kemal University in Turkey and holds a master’s and PhD in English language teaching from Canakkale Onsekiz Mart University, Turkey.

-Her research interests include program evaluation, teacher education, language assessment literacy, and English Medium of Instruction (EMI).
+Her research interests include programme evaluation, teacher education, language assessment literacy and English as a Medium of Instruction (EMI).

-Currently, she is a postdoctoral researcher and grant holder at KU Leuven, working with Professor Lies Sercu and Dr Samantha Curle on a project developing a scale to identify EMI assessment literacy skills, knowledge, and competences.
+Currently, Dr Koçer is a postdoctoral researcher and grant holder at KU Leuven, where she works with Professor Lies Sercu and Dr Samantha Curle on a project developing a scale to identify EMI assessment literacy skills, knowledge, and competences.

 Participation in the webinar is free, but registration is required.